madCode/neurofiction/src/main/resources/com/github/fommil/outsight/snowwhite/dwarfs.md

 Tell the others goodbye for me.

-Her eyes were green.
 Her breath smelled sweet.
 Jyri closed his eyes.
-The door slammed shut, and she was gone.
+When he opened them, he saw her lying on the floor, green eyes wide open.
+It was only then that he saw the jar of pills, in her hand.

 That was how Lumi left us.